 Backward Integration Disadvantages

 One of the significant drawbacks of backward integration is that it can lead to unintended inefficiencies with the company and also the overall market as a result of it.
 In some cases, after acquiring the supplier of raw materials in the production process, the company could limit competition, turning lethargic and preventing innovation.
 Since the company would effectively control the raw material supply, it would be less incentivized to spend on research and development.

 To integrate backward in the supply chain, companies require huge upfront investment to finance acquisitions or build their setup.
-In some cases, companies have to deplete cash reserves and even take debt.
+Companies have to deplete cash reserves and even take debt in some cases.
 While the backward integration can still benefit companies in the long term, things can also go south if the implementation fails.

 Learn More Business Concepts